 - Report Copyright Infringement With Yahoo

 - Report Copyright Infringement With Bing.
+You can also use this form to report content concerns to Bing.

 All the above, including Google may send a copy of your takedown request to ChillingEffects.org.
 ChillingEffects is an information portal of cease-and-desist or DMCA takedown notices, submitted by individual who send or receive them.
 ChillingEffects.org serves as a database for checking out different Cease and Desist claims that have been processed by Google and other Internet companies.
 It also stores data about takedowns claimed by individuals.
 At ChillingEffects.org, you will find good information on how to deal with people involved in copyright infringement.